 The house Wieden 794 (in the center) on the map of Robert Messner's Die Wieden im Vormärz (Vienna: Verb. d.
 Wissenschaftl.
 Gesellschaften Österreichs, 1975).
 The red color marks the preserved houses dating from before 1845.
 The houses of the Laimgrube, north of the river, are not visible, because this map only covers the Wieden.

-A photograph of the yard of the house Wieden 794, taken in 1910 by August Stauda (A-Wn, ST 2907Eckschaden F).
+A photograph of the front of the house Wieden 794, taken in 1902 by August Stauda (Wien Museum, I.N.
+24266).
 Nestroy's landlord was the flax dealer Leopold Rainharter.
+In 1903 the studio of the painter Olga Wisinger-Florian was located in this building.

-A photograph of the north wing of the house Wieden 794 from the same series (A-Wn, ST 2906F)
+A photograph of the north wing of Wieden 794 from the same series (A-Wn, ST 2906F)

 Johann Nestroy's family with Marie Weiler described as "mother of the below children" in an 1840 entry on a conscription sheet of Wieden 794.
 Weiler's mother is listed as "Afterp[artei] (subtenant) Cezilia Weiler[!]
 792 Kaufmannswitwe[!]
 Tillingen Bay[ern]" (A-Wsa, Konskriptionsamt, Wieden 794/27r).
 For unknown reasons this document is not included in the Nestroy Dokumente.

-Ignaz Frech von Ehrimfeld adopted the stage name Ignaz Stahl, because he obviously did not want to embarrass his noble relatives.
+Ignaz Frech von Ehrimfeld adopted the stage name Ignaz Stahl, because he obviously did not want to embarrass his noble relatives with his acting career.
 By doing this, he caused a lot of posthumous confusion.
-Some amusingly ignorant "theater historians" actually believe that Frech's pseudonym "Ignaz Stahl" was a real name of a person whose pseudonym[!] was "Tobias Frech von Ehrimfeld" – who actually was a real person, namely the actor's cousin, the writer Tobias Frech von Ehrimfeld (1785-1809).
+Some amusingly ignorant theater historians of the Don Juan Archiv actually believe that Frech's pseudonym "Ignaz Stahl" was a real name of a person whose pseudonym[!] was "Tobias Frech von Ehrimfeld" – who actually was a real person, namely the actor's cousin, the writer Tobias Frech von Ehrimfeld (1785–1809).

 Why did Nestroy name his third son Adolph?
 Who was the child's spiritual namesake?
 It was probably the composer Adolph Müller senior who worked together with Nestroy as Kapellmeister at the Theater an der Wien and also wrote the music for Nestroy's new play.
 The birth of Adolph Nestroy should also be put into a broader biographical perspective.
-During Maria Weiler's third pregnancy Nestroy wrote one of his most successful plays: Einen Jux will er sich machen which premiered on 10 March 1842 at the Theater an der Wien.
-Weiler's pregnancy was the reason why Nestroy did not write a part for her in that play.
+During Maria Weiler's third pregnancy, Nestroy wrote one of his most successful plays: Einen Jux will er sich machen which premiered on 10 March 1842 at the Theater an der Wien.
+Weiler's pregnancy was the reason why Nestroy did not put a role for her in this play.

 Johann Nestroy's fourth child Adolph already died on 14 April 1842 of "Kopffraisen" (Eclampsia infantum, i.e. infantile convulsions).